 The Centurion Lounge’s location was a bit difficult for me to find, despite frequenting Charlotte on a regular basis.
 Located near a new food court between terminals D & E, the signage is limited but with some effort, it can be found.
 The sign pictured below indicates the elevator that will take guests up to the lounge.

 The lounge opens at 7 am and closes at 7 pm currently.
 This was American Express’s 11th location.
+Regardless of class of service, the Centurion Lounge is open only to American Express Card members at the Platinum or Centurion card level.

 Upon entry to the AMEX Centurion lounge guests are asked to check-in, providing their boarding pass for a flight departing within three hours, and their American Express eligible card.
 In normal circumstances, guests are offered an opportunity to schedule in a time for a shower if they’d like one.
 During my visit, this option was not available due to COVID-19 restrictions.